samcode206/io_uring-tcp-echo-server/README.md

 ![512 byte req-res payloads](https://github.com/samcode206/io_uring-tcp-echo-server/blob/master/bench/req-res/512/512-req-res.png?raw=true)

-`/bench` has the raw results with per client metrics

-to run those tests locally ensure you have liburing installed and adjust the buffer/max events sizing in the source code for each server as needed. these servers were both ran with `taskset -cp 15 {{pid}}` no other processes running on 15. kernel parameters were `mitigations=off isolcpus=15`

-the tests were ran locally to eliminate external networking factors on an `11th Gen Intel(R) Core(TM) i9-11900K @ 3.50GHz`
+To Run either server locally

+1. Ensure that liburing is installed.
+2. Adjust the buffer and max event/max connection settings in the source code for each server as necessary.

+These tests were executed on a `11th Gen Intel® Core™ i9-11900K @ 3.50GHz` debian 12 (running directly on hardware no vm), with the servers pinned to CPU 15 via `taskset -cp 15 {{pid}}`.
+The kernel parameters were set as `mitigations=off isolcpus=15`.